-DATE: July 2016

-TO: All Parents, Guardians, Students and Employees

-FROM: Renee Hendrick

-Associate Superintendent, Administrative Services

-SUBJECT: Annual Notice - Uniform Complaint Procedures
+DATE: February 2017 TO: All Parents, Guardians, Students and Employees FROM: Renee Hendrick Associate Superintendent, Administrative Services SUBJECT: Uniform Complaint Procedures (Annual Notice)

 The Orange County Department of Education (OCDE) is primarily responsible for compliance with federal and state laws and regulations related to complaint procedures.

 The OCDE will investigate complaints alleging failure to comply with applicable state and federal laws and regulations and/or alleging discrimination, harassment, intimidation or bullying (including student lactation accommodations, and Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) resources), or failure to comply with legal requirements regarding the LCAP, unauthorized student fees, foster or homeless student rights as specified, courses without educational content in grades 9-12, and physical education instructional minutes, and will seek to resolve those complaints in accordance with the procedures set out in sections 4600-4687 of Title 5, California Code of Regulations and in accordance with the policies and procedures of the OCDE.
+OCDE posts a notice of the educational rights of foster and homeless youth and the complaint process to be followed as identified in this notice.
 Unlawful discrimination complaints may be based on actual or perceived gender, gender identity, gender expression, sex, sexual orientation, ethnic group identification, race, ancestry, nationality, national origin, religion, color, mental or physical disability, marital or parental status, genetic information, age, any other characteristic that is contained in the definition of hate crimes in Penal Code section 422.55, or on a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity that receives or benefits from state financial assistance.